Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Introduction

-We discuss this bad teaching here.
+We discuss this bad teaching in more detail here.
 We will, however, briefly recap what we think is the correct view.
 Jesus is the Lamb of God who gave His life as a sacrifice for our sin.
-Jesus' work on the cross was foreshadowed by the OT sacrifices, where the spilled blood of sacrificed animals atoned for Israel's sin.
+His work on the cross was foreshadowed by the OT sacrifices, where the spilled blood of sacrificed animals atoned for Israel's sin.
+Since these sacrifices are representative of, and point to Jesus (typology), we need to understand and view the OT sacrifices and His sacrifice similarly.

 He.
 9:28: ...so Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him.